Scott Pilgrim: Scott Pilgrim's Finest Hour (Volume 6)

-Scott arrives at Gideon's venue, the Chaos Theatre, for the final confrontation.
-Gideon is surprised that Ramona is not present, as he planned the night's events around her.
-Gideon stuns Scott with a punch, pulls out Scott's "Power of Love" sword and impales him with it, killing him.
-In limbo, Scott reunites with Ramona and they reconcile, Ramona apologizing for leaving him.
+Scott arrives at Gideon's venue, the Chaos Theatre, for the final confrontation, where Gideon has collected his own ex-girlfriends as trophies.
+Scott learns that, whilst he was under the impression Ramona had returned to Gideon, Gideon was under the impression he and Ramona were still together, leading to them having no proper reason to fight.
+Gideon consequently offers Scott a position in the League of Evil Exes, but he refuses.
+Gideon stuns Scott with a punch, pulls Scott's "Power of Love" sword from his chest, and impales him with it, killing him.
+In limbo, Scott reunites with Ramona, who had been staying with her father, and they reconcile.
+Ramona apologizes for leaving him but admits she has only returned to confront Gideon, not to restart their relationship.
 Scott uses his extra life from Part 3 to bring himself back to life, bringing Ramona with him.

-In the ensuing battle that take place both inside and outside of Ramona's head, Gideon reveals he started the League through a drunken rant on Craigslist after Ramona dumped him, invented the glow as a way to contain one's emotions, and used subspace to embellish Scott's duller memories and remove others; his ultimate goal being to marry Ramona and his ex-girlfriends together.
-Scott sees Gideon objectifying Envy, prompting him to realize how badly his relationships with Knives, Kim and Envy ended, thus winning a new sword—the "Power of Understanding".
-With Ramona wielding the "Power of Love" sword, they deliver the final blow to Gideon.
-Gideon bursts into $7,777,777 worth of coins which rain down on the crowd.
+Gideon reveals he started the League through a drunken rant on Craigslist after Ramona dumped him and was shocked that she hurt her exes enough that they replied.
+The Glow is a side affect of a weapon Gideon uses to cause depression by trapping people in their own minds.
+Ramona decides to run away but is killed by Gideon before she can teleport fully.
+Scott and Gideon fight in Ramona's mind, where a part of Ramona is still subservient to Gideon.
+However, present Ramona and other versions of herself appear, rejecting him.
+Ramona sacrifices her subspace bag to return the three to the real world.
+Scott sees Gideon objectifying Envy, prompting him to realize how badly his relationships with Knives, Kim, and Envy ended, thus generating a new sword — the "Power of Understanding."
+Ramona wields the "Power of Love" sword, which heals her injuries, and they deliver the final blow to Gideon.
+Gideon bursts into $7,777,777 worth of coins, pouring down painfully on the crowd.
 Envy hugs Scott, bringing their relationship to a proper close, and Gideon's ex-girlfriends are released from their capsules.

-Afterwards, Scott and Ramona meet up with the others, who mention the club getting shut down after that night.
-Ramona reveals that, after leaving Scott, she too went up north for a "wilderness sabbatical", but was not as successful as Scott's.
 Leaving the club, Scott and Ramona reaffirm their relationship and agree to give it another shot.
-The next night after work, Scott finds out that Stephen is gay and is currently dating Joseph.
-Scott and Kim try to start a new band called Shatter Band.
+Scott becomes a prep cook and finds out that Stephen is gay and is currently dating Joseph.
+Scott and Kim start a new band called Shatter Band, but they only play covers and for fun.
 The next day, Scott sees Knives off to college.
 Finally, Scott meets up with Ramona, who is waiting for him at a subspace door, ready to begin their relationship anew.
-With that, they hold hands and disappear into subspace together.
+They then hold hands and disappear over the threshold together.